Viviana Oquendo

 Sadaf Farooq

 Sadaf Farooq hails from Pakistan and did her undergraduate work in Politics & International Relations.
-She earned her master’s in Development Studies from the Pakistan Institute of Development Economics.
+She earned her master’s in development studies from the Pakistan Institute of Development Economics.
 During her master’s, she worked with UNICEF on a project focused on Universal Birth Registration in Pakistan.
-For her PhD, Sadaf is interested in studying the social and cultural contexts of child marriage, its health impacts on young mothers, and how cultural and social norms impact the policy of preventing child marriage in Pakistan.
+For her PhD, Sadaf studied local government sustainability programs in rural Cascadia.

 Muhammad Aatir Khan

 Muhammad Aatir Khan was born and raised in the coastal city of Karachi, where he completed his undergraduate degree in Social Sciences and Liberal Arts from IBA, majoring in Political Science.
 During his final year, he started a research internship at the School Education and Literacy Department, Government of Sindh, where he eventually joined as a Research and Development Coordinator after graduation.
 Working at the provincial education department has been the highlight of his career since it enabled him to better understand the issue of literacy and education in more nuanced ways.
 While it was overwhelming and frustrating to deal with the numerous issues related to bureaucracy, corruption, and poverty, it was also an amazing learning opportunity.
 Having developed a deep interest in education policy, he decided to pursue a master’s degree from SZABIST, where his research was focused on education in Sindh.
-Currently, he is pursuing a PhD in Public Policy at Oregon State University under the Fulbright Foreign Student Program.
-His dissertation is focused on educational reforms in Sindh, particularly looking at how policy priorities are set; how interventions are planned and implemented in the field; and how various stakeholders, primarily local and international developing partners, impact the entire process.
+He completed his PhD in Public Policy at Oregon State University under the Fulbright Foreign Student Program in 2022.
+His dissertation focused on educational reforms in Sindh, particularly looking at how policy priorities are set; how interventions are planned and implemented in the field; and how various stakeholders, primarily local and international developing partners, impact the entire process.

 Timothy Pape

-Timothy Pape is a PhD student in the Environmental Sciences Department at OSU researching the USDA’s Conservation Reserve Program in the Columbia River Basin.
-He received his MS in Environmental Policy: Energy and Sustainability from the University of Denver and his bachelor’s degree in Philosophy: Ethics, Law, and Value Theory from USC.
+Timothy Pape completed his PhD in the Environmental Sciences Department at OSU in 2023 researching the USDA’s Conservation Reserve Program in the Columbia River Basin.
+He received his MS in Environmental Policy: Energy and Sustainability from the University of Denver and his bachelor’s degree in philosophy: Ethics, Law, and Value Theory from USC.
+He went on to an Assistant Professor position at Bowling Green State University.